A. V. Gurava Reddy

-A. V. Gurava Reddy is an Internationally recognized, Indian Orthopedic Surgeon and Joint replacement expert.
-He is the Managing Director and Chief Joint Replacement Surgeon at Sunshine Bone and Joint Institute – Sunshine Hospitals, a 300-bed NABH Accredited, Multispeciality hospital in Hyderabad India.
+A. V. Gurava Reddy is an Indian orthopedic surgeon and Joint replacement expert.
+He is the managing director and Chief Joint Replacement Surgeon at Sunshine Bone and Joint Institute – Sunshine Hospitals, a 300-bed NABH Accredited, Multispeciality hospital in Hyderabad India.
 A. V. Gurava Reddy is one of the leading surgeon(s) in India and performs about 4000 joint replacements per year.
 He has made sustained efforts to increase the awareness and acceptance of Joint replacement surgery in India.
 In 2021, Sunshine Hospital's majority stake was sold to Krishna Institute of Medical Sciences (hospital group), commonly known as KIMS.